 To register to use online services you will need to attend the surgery in person as you are required to provide proof of identity in the form of one photo ID and proof of address as the system allows access to patient confidential data.
 You can either collect an application form from reception or, alternatively, you can download an application form and bring it into the surgery.

 The services offered online are:

-We are a dynamic, hard-working team whose aim is to provide high quality patient centered care.
-The partnership is supportive and cohesive and we have a full compliment of enthusiastic team members.
+We are a dynamic, hard-working team whose aim is to provide high quality patient centred care.
+The partnership is supportive and cohesive and we have a full complement of enthusiastic team members.

 All partners have an equal say in practice matters and innovation and change is decided through discussion and debate at regular business meetings.

-We provide a comprehensive range of medical services to our patients as well as meeting targets for the New Contract.
+We provide a comprehensive range of medical services for our patients as well as meeting targets for the New Contract.

 Development of special interests are supported and encouraged.

 We hold an annual “away day” to discuss and plan future needs of the practice.